sunneach/realtime-stickynotes/README.md

   - path_to_repos/mochiweb
   - path_to_repos/stickynotes

+Make sure the folders exist:

+        path_to_repos/mochiweb/ebin
+        path_to_repos/stickynotes/ebin

-To compile, use the Emakefile:
+To compile, use the Emakefile.
+In the stickynotes folder:

         erl -make